rhamilton94/makefile_notes/makefile_notes.md

 `CXXFLAGS`: Extra flags to give to the C++ compiler

-`CPPFLAGS`: Extra flags to give to the C preprosessor
+`CPPFLAGS`: Extra flags to give to the C PreProcessor

 `LDFLAGS`: Extra flags to give to compilers when they are supposed to invoke the linker